28 Best Things to do on Marco Island Florida

 Make sure to reserve a Marco Island Inshore Fishing Charter before you leave.
 They do sell out.

 Bike the Island

 Sometimes the best way to see the island is by bike.
-It gives you the chance to slow down and see things that you’d miss in a car.
-That’s why I love that they rent them on the island.
-Island Bike Shops has all kinds of rental options available.
-Anything from a scooter, to a tandem bike or a bike trailer.
-The island is flat so it will be a nice smooth ride.
+It gives you the chance to slow down and see things you’d miss in a car.
+That’s why I love they rent them on the island.
+Island Bike Shops have all kinds of rental options available.
+Anything from a scooter to a tandem bike or a bike trailer.
+The island is flat, so it will be a nice smooth ride.

 photo by Andy Morffew